kairi003/PicrewRecipes/README.md

 # PicrewRecipes
-At Picrew (https://picrew.me/), save and loads image maker recipes as a JSON file.
+This chrome extension can save and load image maker recipes as a JSON file at Picrew (https://picrew.me/).

 In addition to the menu bar, you can also be operate with context menu or shortcut keys.